 “Really?”

-But there were fees and Dad usually didn’t see the point of things I did, wishing instead that I were sporty.
-Why not softball, he always asked.
-Or basketball, if it was winter.
-Why spend money on art classes and violin lessons?
-Those were leading nowhere.
-Writing would be the same.
 Mom said she’d figure out the fees.
 She’d talk to Dad.
-But who would take me to a writing class on a Friday night?
-Mom didn’t leave the office until five when she rushed home, started dinner, ran laundry, served the meal, washed dishes, and finally, wearily, badgered Dad to take out the trash.
-Dad taught school, left work at 3pm, and spent his afternoons at the bar but when it came to driving me across town for an optional extracurricular, he was certain to be unavailable.
+But who would take me to a writing class on Friday night?
+Mom would be at the office until five when she rushed home, started dinner, ran laundry, served the meal, washed dishes, and finally, wearily, badgered Dad to take out the trash.
+Dad taught school, left work at 3pm, and spent his afternoons at the bar, but drive me across town for an optional extracurricular?
+No way he was available for that.
 Just as I realized how much it would mean to join the class, it was impossible after all.
-What if I stomped down to the basement TV room right now, stood between Dad and the screen, my hands on my hips, and called him a bad father, a mean man, a selfish tyrant?
+What if I stomped down the stairs to the basement TV room right now, stood between my dad and the screen, hands on my hips, and called him a bad father, a mean man, a selfish tyrant?
 “Don’t worry,” said Mom.
 She’d leave work early and drive me herself.
 How could she?
 She’d find a way.
 I should have been happy.
-Instead, I turned away to hide my angry face and made myself act calm, but I wasn’t.
+Instead, I hid my angry face and made myself act calm, but I wasn’t.

-A few weeks later, I walked home from school on a drizzly Friday afternoon, past the brick and stone houses belonging to families richer than mine, kicking water, and twirling my plastic umbrella.
-I wished I had a pair of yellow rubber boots and a slicker with a matching rain hat.
-Like the ones the kids in cartoons always wore on rainy days.
-I’d be as cute as a toy duck, puddle-jumping, and laughing with my rosy red cheeks.
-When I got home, I used my key to unlock the empty house, its rooms as dark and gloomy as the weather, a blanket of silence smothering any echo.
 Upstairs, raindrops tapped on the wavy glass of my century-old bedroom windows, rattling loose in their frames with every gust of wind.
 No one would be home for hours so I climbed into bed with a book to pass the time, stuffed toys and soft pillows to lean on, quilted comforter wrapped like a royal robe around my shoulders.
 I was a princess in a tower, the queen of the castle, an orphan girl rescued from an uncaring world.
 The bedside lamp brightened the gray afternoon, casting a yellow light over the clock radio and ceramic white cats on the nightstand.
 Beside them was the box of tissues I kept for the sad parts, when the dog died, the bad news came, and nothing would ever be the same again.

-The man was a high school English teacher, younger than most, and in spite of the pedestrian start to the lesson, he drew me in with his enthusiasm for writing.
-He filled the whiteboard with hasty diagrams: fiction versus nonfiction, a simple story arc, a scrawled list of familiar genres.
-“For this project, we’ll write fiction.
-But will your story be a comedy or a tragedy?
-A fairytale or a mystery?”
 We took a break at 6pm, very grown up, but I was the last to leave my seat, hanging back from the group in the gray-carpeted lobby, trying to observe the other kids without catching anyone’s eye.
 Still, a girl in stonewashed Guess jeans and a pastel pink sweater walked up and introduced herself.
 What was my name, she asked, and which school did I go to?
-Over her shoulder, I could see a few of her friends watching us from across the lobby, one girl with her hand cupped over the ear of another, two others standing side by side with their heads together.
-“Jennie McArthur.
-Grant Wood Elementary,” I said.
+Over her shoulder, I could see a few of her friends watching from across the lobby, one girl with her hand cupped over the ear of another, two others standing side by side with their heads together.

 “I go to Pierce.”